CineMonApp/docs.cinemonapp.github.io/content/docs/tools/framing-guides.md

 {{< screenshot name="framing-custom-aspect" alt="Framing Guides Tool" >}}

-Other options allow you to configure how the guides are rendered, with independet color and opacity controls for the frame outline and the out-of-frame regions (or matte).
+Other options allow you to configure how the guides are rendered, with independent color and opacity controls for the frame outline and the out-of-frame regions (or matte).

 To edit the guides, the options drawer needs to be open.
 It shows controls for one guide at at time.
 You select which guide to edit (labeled `Frame A` or `Frame B` on screen) with the segmented picker.
 The one currently being edited will have a solid border and the other one will have a dashed appearance.